 The Nicaraguan Investment Conditionality Act (NICA Act) is a congressional bill introduced in July 2016.
 The NICA Act focuses on limiting long term aid to Nicaragua from financial institutions such the International Monetary Fund and the World Bank due to the Nicaraguan government’s restrictions on transparent elections and limitations on political freedoms (i.e. political opposition parties).

 The NICA Act (H.R.
 5708) was passed in the House in September 2016 and is currently being reviewed in the Senate.
 The House sponsor for the bill is Rep. Ileana Ros-Lehtinen and the Senate sponsor for the bill (S. 3284) is Senator Ted Cruz.

 The NICA Act is the United States’ solution to punishing the current Nicaraguan president Daniel Ortega.
 Although we do not agree with or condone Daniel Ortega’s approach to politics and human rights overall, the NICA Act is not an appropriate response.
 The reason being is because the NICA Act will perpetuate poverty within the country.
-The U.S. is the primary advocate for human rights around the world but by making it impossible for people to have access to food, shelter, and innovative job opportunities that will help their community grow are not actions of human rights activist.
 The NICA Act will also perpetuate the unbalanced relationship between the U.S. and Latin American countries by continuing to view the Latin American region as the “backyard” to the United States in which they can treat the people in this countries however they like.